Consultation

 The Consultation Report [EN010162/APP/5.1], including a series of appendices, documents the pre-application consultation process carried out and sets out how this is complied with relevant legislation and requirements.
 Importantly, it also describes how the Development has been adjusted or influenced in response to feedback.
 The Consultation Report includes tables of responses and the Applicant’s replies, demonstrating a transparent consultation record.

-The pre-examination stage usually takes around three months, after which the Examination will commence.
-The Examination can take up to six months, following which the Examining Authority will have three months to write and submit a recommendation report to the Secretary of State, to inform their decision on whether to grant consent for the project to be built (which will follow up to three months following this receipt of the recommendation report).
+The Examination can take up to six months, after which the Examining Authority will have three months to write and submit a recommendation report to the Secretary of State, to inform their decision on whether to grant consent for the project to be built (which will follow up to three months following this receipt of the recommendation report).
 A final decision on the plans is expected to take place in late 2026.
-For further information on next steps, please visit the PINS project website here.

 In the meantime, you can continue to contact our team with any questions you might have using the details below.